hpcuantwerpen/UAntwerpen-easyconfigs/p/Python/README.md

       libary and is pure Python.
 It relies on the GMP library interface in the standard Python libary.

+### NumPy

+NumPy in EasyBuild is installed through an EasyBlock derived from FortranPythonPackage.

+* Configure phase:
+    * Builds a `site.cfg` file
+    * Does the regular discovery for a Python package
+    * Runs `python setup configure`
+* Build phase: Runs `python setup build`, adding `buildopts` and appropriate `--compiler` and `--fcompiler` options.
+Note that this is done through the FortranPythonPackage generic EasyBlock.
+* Test phase: The NumPy EasyBlock does perform a number of texts.
+Search in the log for `INFO Time for .* matrix dot product`.
+* Install phase: Uses the regular install procedure for Python packages so will honour all regular Python package installation options (such as use_pip et.)

+Notes:
+* NumPy can use SuiteSparse which is recognized by the EasyBlock and the appropriate lines for AMD and UMFPACK are added to the site.cfg file.

+### SciPy

+SciPy in EasyBuild is installed through an EasyBlock derived from FortranPythonPackage.

+* Configure phase: Just the regular discovery for a Python package.
+Note however that from version 0.13 onwards, `preinstallopts` is modified so be careful if you use that parameter.
+* Build phase: The normal build phase for a Fortran Python package, i.e., running `python setup build`, adding `buildopts` and appropriate `--compiler` and `--fcompiler` options.
+* Install phase: The regular install phase as for every Python package, but note that this will run with a modified `preinstallopts` from SciPy 0.13 onwards.

+## EasyBuild packages in this directory

 ### Python 2.7.18 on 2020a

 * Likely the last Python 2 module ever on our cluster.
 In fact, we plan to only install